For anyone not from around these parts, celebrating how squeaky your cheese is might sound a little odd, a little nuts even.

 At Gunn’s Hill Artisan Cheese you can get the fresh cheese curds after 12pm every Friday.
 Can you think of a better way to start your weekend?
 Add a little Beau’s beer brined cheese, a wedge of 5 Brothers, plus a slab or two of ‘Dark Side of the Moo’ and you’ve got yourself a (havarti) party!

 Oak Groves Cheese curd day is Tuesday.
-Each week they offer a different type of cheese curd, depending on what they’ve cutting that day.
+Each week they offer a different type of cheese curd, depending on what they’ve been cutting that day.
 They alternate between offering coloured curds and white curds depending on the week.
 While you’re there be sure to also try their Havarti with Dill!

 At Jensen Cheese in Norfolk County, there is no set curd day yet but they are working on one!
-Currently, you’re best bet is to visit on Tuesday or Wednesday.
+Currently, your best bet is to visit on Tuesday or Wednesday.
 While you’re there, go beyond the curd and pick up their marble cheese, it is a favourite among their customers!

 EVERY DAY, ‘CEPT SUNDAY